- Awesome Music: Transatlanticism has very few critics. The title track is a live show staple, and always performed at the end.

-Covered Up: "The Face that Launched 1000 Shits" off of Something About Airplanes is a cover of a Revolutionary Hydra song.
-Although no recordings exist of the original Hydra song.
-It was generally only played live.
+- Covered Up: "The Face that Launched 1000 Shits" off of Something About Airplanes is a cover of a Revolutionary Hydra song.
+Although, no recordings of the original Hydra song exist; it was generally only played live.

-Seasonal Rot: Narrow Stairs suffered this criticism from fans when it first came out.
-It now seems that the band's fans have now grown to like it.
+- Seasonal Rot: Narrow Stairs suffered this criticism from fans when it first came out.
+It now seems that the fans have grown to like it.

-The Woobie: There's a Woobie character in 95% of Death Cab songs.
+- The Woobie: There's a Woobie in 95% of Death Cab songs.